Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Abstract

 \section{Abstract}

-Existing deepfake detection methods heavily depend on labeled training data.
-However, as AI-generated content becomes increasingly realistic, even \textbf{human annotators struggle to distinguish} between deepfakes and authentic images.
-This makes the labeling process both time-consuming and less reliable.
-Specifically, there is a growing demand for approaches that can effectively utilize large-scale unlabeled data from online social networks.
-Unlike typical unsupervised learning tasks, where categories are distinct, AI-generated faces closely mimic real image distributions and share strong similarities, causing performance drop in conventional strategies.
-In this paper, we introduce the Dual-Path Guidance Network (DPGNet), to tackle two key challenges: (1) bridging the domain gap between faces from different generation models, and (2) utilizing unlabeled image samples.
-The method features two core modules: text-guided cross-domain alignment, which uses learnable prompts to unify visual and textual embeddings into a domain-invariant feature space, and curriculum-driven pseudo label generation, which dynamically exploit more informative unlabeled samples.
-To prevent catastrophic forgetting, we also facilitate bridging between domains via cross-domain knowledge distillation.
-Extensive experiments on \textbf{11 popular datasets}, show that DPGNet outperforms SoTA approaches by \textbf{6.3\%}, highlighting its effectiveness in leveraging unlabeled data to address the annotation challenges posed by the increasing realism of deepfakes.\footnote{The code will be open-sourced upon publication.}
+Existing deepfake detection methods heavily rely on static labeled datasets.
+However, with the proliferation of generative models, real-world scenarios are flooded with massive amounts of unlabeled fake face data from unknown sources.
+This presents a critical dilemma: detectors relying solely on existing data face generalization failure, while manual labeling for this new stream is infeasible due to the high realism of fakes.
+A more fundamental challenge is that, unlike typical unsupervised learning tasks where categories are clearly defined, real and fake faces share the same semantics, which leads to a decline in the performance of traditional unsupervised strategies.
+Therefore, there is an urgent need for a new paradigm designed specifically for this scenario to effectively utilize these unlabeled data.
+Accordingly, this paper proposes a dual-path guided network (DPGNet) to address two key challenges: (1) bridging the domain differences between faces generated by different generative models; and (2) utilizing unlabeled image samples.
+The method comprises two core modules: text-guided cross-domain alignment, which uses learnable cues to unify visual and textual embeddings into a domain-invariant feature space; and curriculum-driven pseudo-label generation, which dynamically utilizes unlabeled samples.
+Extensive experiments on multiple mainstream datasets show that DPGNet significantly outperforms existing techniques,, highlighting its effectiveness in addressing the challenges posed by the deepfakes using unlabeled data. \footnote{The code is in the supplementary material and will be open-sourced after publication.}